Find Free Snohomish County Public Records: Arrest, Probation & More

 Names are hot-linked to a page with more information about each inmate.
 However, the Snohomish County jail register doesn’t include booking photos.
 Unfortunately, there’s no way to find someone’s mugshot using a search of county public records.

-Per Washington’s City and County Jails Act, jail registers kept by law enforcement agencies in the state must make the following information about an inmate available to the public:
+Per Washington’s City & County Jails Act, jail registers kept by law enforcement agencies in the state must make the following information about an inmate available to the public:

 • Name